 The green numbers in the table indicate the measurements, where the CV was below 10%.
 For the plate count method, 36% of the sampling points fulfill this criterium, while the same percentage for the BactoBox is 69%.
 Low variation is key to make right decisions and with lower “noise” in the measurements, it is more likely to see if a culture is increasing or decreasing in bacterial concentrations and make reliable decisions.
 Also, fewer replicates are needed to achieve statistically significant results when investigating experimental parameters.
-Summing up, BactoBox provides results here-and-now, less tedious work and more trustworthy data.
+Summing up, BactoBox provides results here-and-now, less tedious work and more precise data.

 BactoBox has higher precision than the plate count method.
 Summary of coefficients of variation of the mean (CV%) for both BactoBox and CFUs.
 CVs below 10% are green.
 36% of plate counts are green while the same number for BactoBox is 69%.